dysonreturns/sc2ai/docs/TUTORIAL_04.md

 ---

 Those lost workers are now happily back in the production line and not a mineral wasted.
-But you can't build machines if you don't have the green.
-Let's gather some vespene gas.
+But minerals are not everything, let's harvest some vespene gas.

 ---